 It is expected that Board Directors will not benefit materially as a result of their Board directorship.
-Any gifts received in connection with their role as Board Directors must be treated in accordance with Mercy Corps' Gift Acceptance Policy (See Appendix 8: Mercy Corps Gift Acceptance Policy).
-In addition, a new Global Gift Policy is currently being finalised which will outline the requirements for gifts purchased with Mercy Corps resources and gifts exchanged between team members.
-The current draft is available upon request.
+Any gifts received in connection with their role as Board Directors must be treated in accordance with Mercy Corps' Gift Acceptance Policy (see Appendix 8: Mercy Corps Gift Acceptance Policy).

-Directors and Officers Liability Insurance
+Directors Indemnity Insurance

-Liability insurance for Directors and Officers is reviewed annually and currently obtained from American International Group UK Limited.
-The limit of liability under this policy is USD 5,000,000.
-Mercy Corps also holds a Professional Indemnity Insurance obtained from Hiscox Insurance Company Limited.
+Directors Indemnity Insurance for all Board Directors is reviewed annually and currently obtained from DUAL Corporate Risks Limited - DC-01916919K8.
+Directors Liability under this policy is limited to £5,000,000.
+Mercy Corps also holds a Professional Indemnity Insurance obtained from Hiscox Insurance Company Limited - PL-PSC10001701158/01.
 Professional Indemnity is limited to £10,000,000.
-The policy certificates are available on request for all Board Directors.
+The policy certificates are kept in the Edinburgh office and copies are available on request for all Board Directors.

-Allowances and

-Reimbursement of Expenses
+Allowances and Reimbursement of Expenses